On this page

 These are the Movidesk open APIs.
 Note that some are only used to extract data from Movidesk.

-- Map and gather the required information about your existing SLAs with customers.
-Also, get all contracted hours agreement.
+Map and gather the required information about your existing SLAs with customers.
+Also, get all contracted hours agreements.

 Read the Understanding SLAs article carefully to understand how Movidesk manages SLAs, so you can identify what information you will need to configure your SLAs in the system.